k2view-academy/K2View-Academy/articles/39_discovery_catalog/04_plugin_framework.md

 The Plugin Framework is an internal platform for running the plugins.
 Each plugin is a piece of business logic that executes predefined rules in order to complement the Discovery Schema.

-The Plugin Framework runs over the Discovery Schema, created by the Crawler, and executes the plugins.
+The Plugin Framework is executed by the Crawler.
+It runs over the Discovery Schema and executes the plugins.
 A result of the plugin execution can be the creation (or removal) of various Catalog elements or properties.
-Each plugin calculates a score - a probability that the outcome is correct.
-The score is calculated per each new element or property and added to the Discovery Schema.
+Each plugin calculates a score - a confidence level that the outcome is correct.
+The score is calculated per each data source element.

 The Data Discovery solution includes a constantly growing list of built-in plugins.
 The list of active plugins and their execution order is set using the **plugins.discovery**, as described further in this article.

-### Plugins Pipeline Configuration
+### Plugins Pipeline

+**Configuration**

 The plugin's execution order is defined by the Plugins Pipeline configuration file called **plugins.discovery**.
-This file is located in the Web Studio under the **Implementation/SharedObjects/Interfaces/Discovery/** folder and can be updated per your project's needs.
+This file is located in the Web Studio under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder and can be updated per your project's needs: a plugin can be set to inactive, the plugin's threshold can be updated or a custom plugin can be added to the **plugins.discovery**.
+Once any change is performed to the file, you need to rerun the Crawler to see the changes in the Catalog.

+**Plugin's Threshold**

-Each plugin's definition includes a threshold - the minimum score required for adding the plugin results to the Catalog.
-For example, if the plugin found a match with a score of 0.3 while the plugin's threshold is set to 0.7, the plugin results are dropped and will not be added to the Catalog.
+Each plugin's definition in the **plugins.discovery** includes a *threshold* - the score above which the plugin result impact the Catalog.
+For example, when the plugin's threshold is set to 0.4, the plugin calculated results of 0.4 or below are dropped and will not be added to the Catalog.

+The threshold can be updated to either higher or lower value, depending on what results you expect to see in the Catalog.

+**Custom Plugins**

 The Plugin Framework supports execution of custom plugins.
 In order to incorporate them into the process, these custom plugins need to be added to the Plugins Pipeline configuration file.